ipsusu/ipsuShade/README.md

 2. Select `FINAL FANTASY XIV (ffxiv_dx11.exe)` in the game/application list.
     - Ensure it's `ffxiv_dx11.exe` and not `ffxiv.exe` or `ffxivboot.exe`.

-3. For the rending API step, select `Microsoft DirectX 10/11/12`.
+3. For the rendering API step, select `Microsoft DirectX 10/11/12`.

 4. `Skip` the preset installation step, we will do this manually.